annemshivaji/PORTFOLIO/README.md

 # Literally-me

-Literally-me is a fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+Literally-me is my fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.